olimorris/onedarkpro.nvim/README.md

 - `treesitter` for full syntax highlighting
 - For semantic tokens, Neovim 0.9+ and an LSP server that supports them

-## :package: Installation
+## :package: Installation and usage

-Install with your package manager of choice:
+Install with your package manager of choice use with `colorscheme`:

 ```lua
 -- Lazy